brabster/tw-site-mkdocs/docs/posts/2024-10-20-google-chrome-oct-15-update-break/index.md

 <figure markdown="span">
  ![regex101 reporting an error and suggesting upgrading the browser](./assets/regex101_error.webp)
- <figcaption>"Unfortunately it seems your browser does not meet the criteria to properly render and utilize this website." regex101.com not working on latest Chrome</figcaption>
+ <figcaption>"Unfortunately it seems your browser does not meet the criteria to properly render and utilize this website." regex101.com not working on the latest Chrome</figcaption>
 </figure>

 <figure markdown="span">